nmcl/TransactionalVert.x/README.md

 TransactionalVert.x
 ===================

+[Considered frozen now as effort has moved to the Narayana project http://narayana.io]

 Start by adding the contents of lib and etc directories to your classpath.
 These are here for convenience and you should always take the most recent versions from maven.

 Don't forget to install and set up Vert.x!